albertesc/choost/packages/accordion/README.md

 #### Parameters

-- `buttonClass`: Indicates the class of the DOM element that will have the click action.
+- `buttonClass`: Indicates the class of the DOM element that will have the click action. _Default value: accordion-button_
-- `panelClass`: Indicates the class of the DOM element that will have the unfold action.
+- `panelClass`: Indicates the class of the DOM element that will have the unfold action. _Default value: accordion-panel_

 #### HTML Example